muccg/rdrf/docs/cdes.rst

 Common Data Elements (CDES)
 ===========================

-RDRF allows creation of resusable fields, which can be dropped into the definition of  :ref:`sections` of :ref:`forms`, simply by entering their code into the elements field of the section definition ( in a comma separated list.)
+RDRF allows creation of resusable fields, which can be dropped into the definition of  :ref:`sections` of :ref:`forms`, simply by entering their code into the elements field of the section definition ( in a comma separated list).

-A CDE is created in the admin interface by :ref:`navigating <navigation>` to "Home >> Rdrf >> Common Data Elements"  in the :ref:`sidebar`.
+A CDE is created by an admin user :ref:`navigating <navigation>` to "Data Elements"  in "Settings"

 A CDE definition consists of: